-Carter High School's ALPHA Scholars program is an academic program designed to support those students who desire to to take a full load of Carter's most challenging classes (honors and AP) and who are most likely to occupy the top 5% of their graduating class.
-Students must apply to be in the program and all students in the program take a predetermined full load of honors and AP (Advanced Placement) classes that represent the most challenging academic options that we offer at Carter.
+Carter High School's ALPHA Scholars program is an academic program designed to support those students who desire to take a full load of Carter's most challenging classes (honors and AP) and who are most likely to occupy the top 5% of their graduating class.
+Students must apply to be in the program.
 The ALPHA Scholars program is a cohort model, meaning the students are in the same core classes together for the majority of their high school experience, allowing them the opportunity to learn to network with each other as they learn what an academic community looks like.